YourManz/007-whiplash/README.md

 https://www.youtube.com/watch?v=SBmSRK3feww&t=11745s

 I say roughly because most of the projects I attempted to and more or less completed with minimal assistance from the video.
 I however did teach me a lot.
+This is a great reasource for 0 to something, however notable exemptions include test driven development and interaction with git.